 over five months.
-Each cohort will have 24 students who will work
+Each cohort will 25 to 30 students who will work

 together on a change management project, attend classes, and participate in